Xakkusu/hangman-game/README.md

 ![Correct Answer - No Lives Left Image](docs/features/final-correct-answer-feature.png)
 - When the user enters their final correct guess the terminal will be cleared.
 - A winning statement will be displayed as well as further options for the user on how to proceed: Play again, Add lives left to the leaderboard or Exit with a "bye bye..." statement.
-- When choosing playing again the user will be redirected to choose a category.
+- When choosing to play again the user will be redirected to choose a category.

 #### Wrong Answer - No Lives Left
 ![Wrong Answer - No Lives Left Image](docs/features/final-wrong-answer-feature.png)
 - When the user enters their final wrong guess the full hangman figure will be displayed.
-- The loosing statement will also reveal the correct movie title.
+- The losing statement will also reveal the correct movie title.
 - The user can then choose to return to the menu or exit the game with a "bye bye..." statement.
-As this game is over this attempt was chosen because the user might want to re-read the isntructions.
+As this game is over this attempt was chosen because the user might want to re-read the instructions.
 Therefore they have the opportunity to go back to the menu.

 #### Guess Input Validation
 ![Guess Input Validation Image](docs/features/guess-input-validation-feature.png)
 - The user is only allowed to enter singular character form a-z at the time.
 - There will be a red error message for the user to see what they did wrong and how to correct it.
 - As the correct input is vital for the game the hint/hidden word what type of input is needed is given.
-- This message, as all error messages in this game, are printed out in red to indicate to the user that an error occured and their inputed data was invalid.
+- This message, as all error messages in this game, are printed out in red to indicate to the user that an error occurred and their input data was invalid.

 #### Final Correct Answer Input Validation
 ![Final Correct Answer Input Validation Image](docs/features/final-correct-input-validation-feature.png)
 - If the user does not enter a number between 1 and 4 an Error Message will appear.
 This message repeats the input from the user and states that they will be given the chance to enter an input again.
-- This message, as all error messages in this game, are printed out in red to indicate to the user that an error occured and their inputed data was invalid.
+- This message, as all error messages in this game, are printed out in red to indicate to the user that an error occurred and their input data was invalid.

 #### Final Wrong Answer Input Validation
 ![Final Wrong Answer Input Validation Image](docs/features/final-wrong-input-validation-feature.png)